DIRACGrid/diracx/docs/admin/how-to/install/register-a-vo.md

         The `DIRAC VOMS2CSAgent` can populate this list for you from an `IAM` server.
 For that you need to enable the `UseIAM` flag to True.

     After saving, you should sync the configuration with DiracX.
 Dirac Groups and properties should then be associated to users defined in the `DiracX` section.
     See the previous step [Convert CS](./convert-cs.md) for a refresher.

+3. Remove the VO from the `DiracX > DisabledVOs` list

 ## Interact with Computing Elements